wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 # Release Checklist Template

-When you are ready to cut a new release, use the following template.
+When cutting a new release post the release checklist to https://appreleasesp2.wordpress.com/

 For the post title, use this (replacing `X.XX.X` with the applicable release number):

 ```
 Gutenberg Mobile X.XX.X – Release Scenario
 ```
+Choose one of the following methods to create the body of the post :

+### Updated with the new gutenberg task block
+Run the `release_checklist.rb` to generate the checklist.
+The rendered checklist can be captured from stdout, example:

+`$ ./release_checklist.rb 1.2.3 | pbcopy`

+run
+`$ ./release_checklist.rb -h` for more options

+### Classic markdown flavored checkbox

-For the body of the post, just copy this checklist and again replace all occurrences of `X.XX.X` with the applicable release number.
+Copy this checklist and again replace all occurrences of `X.XX.X` with the applicable release number.

 <details><summary>Click to expand</summary>
 <p>